-Sara White, Director
+Sara White-Farnell, Director

-Prior to joining Roswell High School, Mrs. White taught for nine years at several schools including Crabapple Middle School and Roswell North Elementary (both feed into Roswell High School).
+Prior to joining Roswell High School, Mrs. White-Farnell taught for nine years at several schools including Crabapple Middle School and Roswell North Elementary (both feed into Roswell High School).
 She was named teacher of the year for the 2003-2004 school year at Crabapple Middle School.
-Under the leadership of Mrs. Payne, Crabapple Middle School became the first school in the state of Georgia asked to produce "Make Your Own Radio Show" (MYORS) in conjunction with the famed "From the Top" series, hosted by Christopher O'Reilly on Public Radio International.
+Under the leadership of Mrs. White-Farnell, Crabapple Middle School became the first school in the state of Georgia asked to produce "Make Your Own Radio Show" (MYORS) in conjunction with the famed "From the Top" series, hosted by Christopher O'Reilly on Public Radio International.

 Throughout her teaching career, Mrs. White-Farnell has received many grants. this includes twelve grants including Fulton County Mini-Grants, CMS and RHS PTA Grants, and multiple Roswell Women's League Grants.
 Additionally, she was the Georgia Middle School Association (GMSA) Regional Grant winner in 2006 and preformed a world premiere of "The Epic of Gilgamesh" by Bill Dyson, to open the GMSA conference.
 Mrs. White-Farnell continues to enjoy writing grants, most recently winning one for an iPad and one for a full classroom set of Expressive Techniques for Orchestra.

 Mrs. White is part of the National Association for Music Education, American String Teachers Association, and the Georgia Music Educators Association.